The best reason I can think of for not running for President of the United States is that you have to shave twice a day.

 The barbarians were bearded men and were called "unbarbered" which is where the term "barbarian" came from.
 Basically, these men were filthy and infested with lice and fleas.
 Beards are sexy until you see some bugs crawl out of them.
 The Romans looked clean and civilized in contrast to these men resembling animals.
 Facial hair would come and go over the centuries until World War I. That war permanently removed hair from the faces of US military personnel.

-Prior to WWI, beards were common in the military as evidenced by this photo of Sherman above.
+Prior to WWI, beards were common in the military as evidenced by Generals Grant and Sherman.
 But the clean shaven look was mandated in WWI because of the filthy conditions of trench warfare and the need to make a uniform seal on the face when wearing a gas mask.
 Ever since then, the military has been against facial hair and even mandated short hair for the head.
 The hygiene question is why the military shaves the heads of recruits when they enter basic training.

 I think the hygiene issue still matters.
 Nothing screams filth like a bearded hippie.
 This is why the clean shaven look made its way into the world of business.
 Like suits and ties, the clean shaven look was carried over from the military because it conveyed the same level of respectability.
 This is also why short hair on men is preferred to long hair.